 Even better than closing metric gaps, this form of customer service quality measurement can be used to expose issues that may not be accurately reflected in live chat KPIs, such as customer satisfaction and customer effort.
 Remember that only 4 percent of dissatisfied customers complain, while 96 percent will never let you know that there was a problem.

+Comm100 has a powerful reporting system – and that extends to comparing the performance of live chat agents against that of your chatbot.
 Our Comparison Report helps companies better understand differences in productivity and satisfaction levels between human agents and the chatbot.
 Currently, reports include several metrics including total chats, average chat time, and average chat rating.

 The side-by-side visibility of this report helps you to make better resourcing and management decisions, and helps you to ensure you’re getting the best return from both your Chatbot and human teams.
 These decisions can be used to combat KPI gaps before they even happen.